Telefonica/XAIoGraphs/docs/source/user_guide/explainability.md

 \end{bmatrix}}
 $$

-- Now, for the resulting *(N, 4)* matrix, each value is normalized by diving it by the sum of its column elements:
+- Now, for the resulting *(N, 4)* matrix, each value is normalized by dividing it by the sum of its column elements:

 $$
 \mathbf{A'} = {\begin{bmatrix}